alienskaterrr/dms1-bloggg/posts/week_seven.md

 because in some ways it was moving here- returning back to the origins behind my first assessment task, and in others it was those smaller accumulating things like the people beside me and experiences I have undergone both good and bad.

+I have ultimately decided to select moving here; as it completely changed the direction of my life, regarding academics, relationships, hobbies, and overall any/all personality shaping events.
+Whilst I did move from one